 Oh, happy day!

 As I worked on this week’s post for our church blog, I wondered when exactly Ordinary Time would start.
+Not Sunday.
+That’s the Epiphany of the Lord.
+Monday?
+Even though it’s the baptism of the Lord?
+Probably.

+I was looking at the Word among us and found that Tuesday prayers reflect the first week in Ordinary Time.
 So when does Christmas officially end?
 I wondered, and off I went into search and find mode.
 So I googled when does Christmas start and end but round and round I went taking longer than anticipated until, finally, I was enlightened.

 Funny that I’d never stopped to wonder why it was that, back home, folks celebrate Three Kings Day in a very big way.
-It’s a rather complicated story to me regarding finding the baby in the cake served and then having to pay it forward by hosting another party for everyone.
+It’s a rather complicated story to me related to finding the baby in cake served and then having to pay it forward by hosting another party for everyone.
 I don’t even recall when the initial baby cake is served, so I guess this is a story for another time when I’ve checked it out.

-Our principal used to do that to the faculty and staff at our public school; and, while it was always fun to eat cake, it wasn’t so much fun to host a party ’cause I’ve always been a party pooper.
+Our principal used to do that to the faculty and staff at our public school.
+But, while it was always fun to eat cake, it wasn’t so much fun to host a party ’cause I’ve always been a party pooper.
 Still, it worked out well, since she’d have the baker place ten babies in the initial cake so that the expense and the responsibility would be shared, which was fine.

 Oh, the memories!
 But, while I’m at it, what is Epiphany?

-I continued my searches; and, when I was nearly frustrated, I remembered the source that never disappoints.
+I continued my searches.
+And when I was nearly frustrated I remembered the source that never disappoints.

-Fisheaters have the most gorgeous pictures with their explanations on the various topics!
+Fish eaters have the most gorgeous pictures with their explanations on the various topics!
 I love their site!
-And I found lots to read… and share… so, last night when Steven asked for this month’s issue of the Word among us to prepare for today’s readings, I waxed eloquent on the topic of Epiphany.
+And I found lots to read and share so, last night when Steven asked for this month’s issue of the Word among us to prepare for today’s readings, I waxed eloquent on the topic of Epiphany.

 Wow.
 I couldn’t believe I’d gone all these years without fully grasping the meaning of the twelve days of Christmas.
 What an epiphany!
 Yes.
 I couldn’t resist the pun.
-The ol’ pea brain is always blown away with every little… and big… morsel of knowledge gleaned.
+The ol’ pea brain is always blown away with every little (and big) morsel of knowledge gleaned.

 Epiphany